Brunodkali/kingBee.js-Docs/selectors.md

 ## _select(selector, context)

 Selects elements based on the given `selector`.
 If the selector starts with '#', it selects by ID; otherwise, it selects elements by class or tag name.
-Returns a NodeList of matching elements.
+Returns a NodeList of matching elements within the given `context` (default is `document`).

 **Parameters**:
 - `selector` (string) [Required]: The CSS selector to search for.